Nikkei flat ahead of ECB move, capped below resistance

 * Q4 revenue c$385.4 million versus I/B/E/S view c$407 million

-TOKYO, July 5 Japan's Nikkei share average was little changed on Thursday, holding near two-month highs, hemmed in below resistance formed by its 75-day moving average as investors stayed cautious before an interest rate decision from the European Central Bank.
+TOKYO, July 5 Japan's Nikkei share average was little changed on Thursday as investors were cautious ahead of a policy decision later in the day by the European Central Bank and as the Nikkei edges closer to resistance formed by its 75-day moving average.

-Improved risk sentiment after the European summit last week continued to support the Nikkei, but some market players say its one-month rally may be soon running out of steam.
+Improved risk sentiment after the European summit last week continued to support Japanese shares, but some market players say the one-month rally in the Nikkei may be soon running out of steam.

 Following up on the EU leaders' decision to take measures to help drive down bond yields of Spain and Italy, the European Central Bank is widely expected to cut rates, underpinning risk assets including the Nikkei.

-An ECB rate cut could boost sentiment globally and help push the Nikkei above the 75-day average.

-That would put it on course to test another resistance at 9,274, the 50 percent retracement of its slide from a one-year high on March 27 to a six-month closing low of 8,295.63 on June 4.
+If a likely ECB rate cut boosts global share prices, that could help to push the Nikkei above the 75-day average, putting it on course to test another resistance around 9,250, the 50 percent retracement of its slide from a one-year high on March 27 to a six-month closing low of 8,295.63 on June 4.

 But some analysts said an ECB rate cut could be a double-edged sword for Japanese exporters, as their profits could be squeezed if the euro falls further against the yen.
 The euro hit an 11-1/2-year low of 95.59 yen last month and now stood at 100.20 yen.